-Article 4.11.
 Cross-border Data Flows

 - 1. The Parties commit to ensuring cross-border data flows to facilitate digital trade.
-To that end, cross-border data flows shall not be restricted between the Parties by: (6) - (6) With respect to financial services, this provision applies as long as the financial supervisory authorities have access to the necessary data for fulfilling their supervisory tasks. - (a) requiring the use of computing facilities or network elements in the Party's territory for processing, including by imposing the use of computing facilities or network elements that are certified or approved in the Party's territory; - (b) requiring the localisation of data in the Partyâs territory for storage or processing; - (c) prohibiting storage or processing in the territory of the other Party; or - (d) making the cross-border transfer of data contingent upon use of computing facilities or network elements in the Party's territory or upon localisation requirements in the Party's territory. - 2.
-Nothing in this Article shall prevent a Party from adopting or maintaining measures inconsistent with paragraph 1 to achieve a legitimate public policy objective, (7) provided that the measure: - (7) For the purposes of this Article, âlegitimate public policy objective a shall be interpreted in an objective manner and shall enable the pursuit of objectives such as the protection of public security, public morals, human, animal or plant life or health, the maintenance of public order or other similar objectives of public interest, taking into account the evolving nature of digital technologies. - (a) is not applied in a manner which would constitute a means of arbitrary or unjustifiable discrimination between countries where like conditions prevail, or a disguised restriction on trade; and - (b) does not impose restrictions on transfers of information that are greater than necessary to achieve the objective.
-(8) - (8) For greater certainty, paragraph 2 does neither affect the interpretation of other exceptions in this Agreement and their application to this Article, nor diminish the right of a Party to invoke any of them. - 3.
+To that end, cross-border data flows shall not be restricted between the Parties by:6 - (a) requiring the use of computing facilities or network elements in the Party's territory for processing, including by imposing the use of computing facilities or network elements that are certified or approved in the Party's territory; - (b) requiring the localisation of data in the Party's territory for storage or processing; - (c) prohibiting storage or processing in the territory of the other Party; or - (d) making the cross-border transfer of data contingent upon use of computing facilities or network elements in the Party's territory or upon localisation requirements in the Party's territory. - 2.
+Nothing in this Article shall prevent a Party from adopting or maintaining measures inconsistent with paragraph 1 to achieve a legitimate public policy objective, provided that the measure: - (a) is not applied in a manner which would constitute a means of arbitrary or unjustifiable discrimination between countries where like conditions prevail, or a disguised restriction on trade; and - (b) does not impose restrictions on transfers of information that are greater than necessary to achieve the objective.8 - 3.
 The Parties shall review the implementation of this Article and assess its functioning in the Joint Committee.
 The first such review shall take place no later than three years from the entry into force of this Agreement.